amirongit/notecode/algebra1FullCourse.md

     6. the two values are written in the form of ordered pairs: `(x, y)`
 - elimination
     1. equations are transformed into their standard form
-    2. equations are manipulated such that one pair of variable terms are opposites in among equations
+    2. equations are manipulated such that one pair of variable terms are additive inverses among equations
     3. equations are merged together on both sides
     4. resulting equation is solved for the remaining variable
     5. the variable is replaced by resulting value in either of equations